-- Go to Admin → Product Settings → Global Connectivity → SMS gateway.
+- Go to Settings → Product Settings → Mail and SMS server Settings → SMS Gateway.

 - Choose the required vendor from the SMS Provider dropdown and provide respective credentials given by the vendor.
 Following are the details to be provided for respective SMS Provider vendors: